 The following calculation details and figures were provided by the Cost of Eviction calculator developed by the University of Arizona, based on inputs gathered and entered by Portland State University's Homelessness Research & Action Collaborative (HRAC).
-Portland State calculated a higher and lower total cost based on two major variables: the estimated percentage of evictions that would result in shelter needs, and the cost of a one-day stay in an emergency shelter.
-National studies cited by the calculator estimate that 25% of evictions result in a shelter stay, but recent surveys in the Seattle area (Seattle Women's Commission and King County Bar Association, "Losing Home: The Human Cost of Eviction in Seattle") estimate that up to 62% of evictions may result in shelter or transitional housing needs (although many of those evictions resulted directly in unsheltered homelessness).
-The lower estimate of shelter needs was coupled with a pre-COVID shelter cost from a representative shelter in Oregon, while the higher estimate was coupled with a COVID-period shelter cost.
-A full list of the inputs used and the source for each is available at: bit.ly/CostOfEvictions
+Portland State calculated a higher and lower total cost based on three major variables: the estimated percentage of evictions that would result in shelter needs, the cost of a one-day stay in an emergency shelter in Oregon, and renters with no confidence or slight and no confidence in their ability to pay next month's rent.
+National studies cited by the calculator estimate that 25% of evictions result in a shelter stay, but surveys in the Seattle area (Seattle Women's Commission and King County Bar Association, "Losing Home: The Human Cost of Eviction in Seattle") estimate that up to 62% of evictions may result in shelter or transitional housing needs (although many of those evictions resulted directly in unsheltered homelessness).
+The lower estimate of households at risk of eviction and lower estimate of shelter needs were coupled with a pre-COVID shelter cost from a representative shelter in Oregon, while the higher estimate of households at risk and shelter needs were coupled with a COVID-period shelter cost.
+A full list of the inputs used and the source for each is available at: bit.ly/OregonEvictionsCost